raspberrypilearning/turtley-amazing/worksheet.md

       turtle.right(90)
   ```

-1. Copy and paste this code into the trinket above and run it.
-The turtle has been asked to repeat two instructions 4 times to make a square.
+1. Copy and paste this code into the Trinket editor above and run it.
+The turtle has been asked to repeat two instructions four times to make a square.

 1. Once you have created one shape using a loop, you can repeat the shape again and again by putting it inside another loop.
 This is a great way to draw spirals.
-Adapt your code, by making it look like this:
+Adapt your code by making it look like this:

   ```python
   from turtle import Turtle, Screen